Bowiea: Medicinal

-Traditional healers in South Africa have long used Bowiea as a herbal remedy for various ailments, particularly for skin diseases, eye irritation, palpitations, headaches, muscle pains, infertility, urinary tract infections, and sexually transmitted diseases.
+Even though this plant is highly toxic, traditional healers in South Africa have long used Bowiea as a herbal remedy for various ailments, particularly for skin diseases, eye irritation, palpitations, headaches, muscle pains, infertility, urinary tract infections, and sexually transmitted diseases.
 When combined with other plants, it is also used as an antiparasitic for infants, for hepatitis, pelvic pain in women, and jaundice in children.
 The plant is also used to induce abortion.
 An enema of bulb infusion is used for impotence.

 A decoction of the bulbs is used by the Xhosa people as a laxative, while the Mfengu and Mpondo use ground roasted bulbs for the same purpose.
 Zulu people use a water extract from the fresh outer scales as a remedy for ascites, infertility, urinary tract infections, back pain, and muscle pains.
 Swazi people use a decoction of Bowiea and Boophane disticha bulbs for scabies.
 In traditional medicine in the Western Cape Province, the bulbs are applied topically for skin rashes, acne, cuts, burns, and insect bites.
 Bulbs are also used in KwaZulu-Natal to prepare mixtures to facilitate childbirth, treat headaches, and infertility.

 The cardiac glycosides present in these plants have cardiotonic, laxative, irritant, emetic, anti-inflammatory, antibacterial, and antifungal properties.
 The effect of glycosides present in the bulbs is 30 times stronger than those of foxglove glycosides, and those present in the flowers are 60 times stronger.

 Due to the presence of cardiac glycosides, the entire plant is highly poisonous.
 Symptoms of overdose include vomiting, hypersalivation, arrhythmia, and spasms, which can lead to death within minutes or hours (depending on the dosage).
 Autopsies of individuals who died from poisoning by this plant showed irritation of the digestive system, congestion of the liver and other internal organs, and cardiac arrest during the diastolic phase.